New Research Looks at Influence Trustees Have on Their Universities

 “Dawson Orr’s practical experience and outstanding professional credentials will be helpful to our department as we move forward with research and best practices to prepare future school leaders,” says Dean David J. Chard.
 “During a comprehensive search for a candidate with expertise in school district leadership and administration, we were pleased to learn of Dr. Orr’s interest, leading to our discussions and his appointment to this important position.”

 Orr, who has served on the department’s advisory board, succeeds Lee Alvoid, Ph.D., current chair.

 Milan Sevak Why do I need to learn this?
 Revisiting the purpose of schools TEDxSMU Inside SMU 2015

 What is the purpose of pre-K to 12 schooling?
 This talk explores why questions of purpose matter – and how our current approach is insufficient – and proposes a path forward for more purposeful schools.
 Milan Sevak is currently a faculty member at SMU and directs the Ed.D. program in educational leadership.
-The full video can be accessed here.

 Dr. Kiersten Ferguson's Study on Bias Incident Response Teams Covered in the Chronicle of Higher Education

 The Chronicle of Higher Education writer Peter Schmidt cited a research study of Dr. Kiersten Ferguson and her co-authors at The University of Texas at Austin and Concordia University in an article examining how universities respond o bias incidents on campus.
 Their research findings were recently presented at the annual American Educational Research Association conference.
 View the story here.